All About Colon Polyps

 How are polyps related to colon cancer?

 Most colon cancers start as a polyp but only a very small number of colon polyps become cancer.
-You should know the different types of polyps and the risk factors that increase the chance that they will become cancer.
+You should know the types of polyps and the risk factors of them.

 Non-Neoplastic Polyps

 Non-neoplastic polyps do not become cancer.
-They are many reasons you could have one of these polyps.
+There are many reasons you could have one of these polyps.
 There are many types of non-neoplastic polyps:

-- Hyperplastic polyps make up most colon polyps.
-These are often in the non-neoplastic category.
+• Hyperplastic polyps make up most colon polyps.
 Some patients with these polyps have hyperplastic polyposis syndrome, making them more at risk for polyps.
 This rare syndrome is defined by the number of hyperplastic polyps, their size, and where they are found.

-- Inflammatory pseudopolyps are not really polyps.
+• Inflammatory pseudopolyps are not really polyps.
 They are formed when ulcers in the colon heal, leaving the mucosa (lining of the colon) to look like a polyp.
 There can be one or many and they can be very large.
-Inflammatory pseudopolyps can develop in any form of severe colitis, including Crohn's disease, ulcerative colitis, and ischemic colitis.
+Inflammatory pseudopolyps can happen in any form of severe colitis, such as Crohn's disease, ulcerative colitis, and ischemic colitis.

 Neoplastic Polyps